malloryshea/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+A token is used to make security decisions and to store tamper-proof information about some system entity.

 2. What steps can you take in your web apps to keep your data secure?

+Enforce a Strong Password Policy.
+Use a Secure Host.
+Encrypt your Login Pages.

 3. Describe how web servers work.

+A web server connects to the Internet and supports physical data interchange with other devices connected to the web by way of http reguest .

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST maps to Create.
+PUT can map to both Create and Update depending on the existence of the URI used with the PUT.
+GET /entity/id will read the particular entity matching the id.